 Having optimal bile production and flow is crucial for preventing SIBO.

 Histamine is required to make stomach acid, but some people have too much histamine.
 Excess histamine production in the stomach or gut can lead to heartburn.
+Spicy foods and high histamine foods such as coffee are common triggers for acid reflux that may need to be avoided while healing from heartburn.

 High histamine foods can be a trigger for some people as well.
 Identifying what your trigger foods are is crucial for preventing acid reflux.